Some posts contain compensated links. Please read this disclaimer for more info.

-A strikingly harmonious Renaissance building situated on the medieval Square of the Republic of Croatia in the very heart of the city, the City Hall of Šibenik was constructed between 1533 and 1546.
-Its beautiful façade is made up of columns and arches, a balustrade and a balcony.
+A strikingly harmonious Renaissance building situated on the Republic of Croatia’s medieval Square in the very heart of the city, the City Hall of Šibenik was constructed between 1533 and 1546.
+Its beautiful façade is made up of columns and arches, a balustrade, and a balcony.
 The ground floor is home to a wonderful local restaurant, the outside terrace of which provides an extraordinary view of the Cathedral of St. James (see below).

-Although the City Hall was entirely leveled during an allied air raid in 1943, it was meticulously rebuilt and now looks exactly like it did before the Second World War.
+Although the City Hall was entirely leveled during an allied air raid in 1943, it was meticulously rebuilt and now looks exactly like it did before World War II.

 Krka National Park

 What sets this park apart is its large number of waterfalls and cascades, most notably Skradinski Buk.
-The star attraction of Krka National Park, this downright spectacular waterfall can be seen on boardwalks that encircle it—and lead visitors past, over and along many other waterfalls, streams, and lakes.
-Moreover, you can swim in the natural pond underneath the waterfall, which is absolutely amazing—swimming is, for example, not allowed anywhere in Plitvice Lakes National Park, a similar, but more famous and more popular Croatian national park.
+Krka National Park’s star attraction, this downright spectacular waterfall can be seen on boardwalks that encircle it—and lead visitors past, over, and along many other waterfalls, streams, and lakes.
+Moreover, you can swim in the natural pond underneath the waterfall, which is absolutely amazing—swimming is, for example, not allowed anywhere in Plitvice Lakes National Park, a similar but more famous and more popular Croatian national park.